 \subsection{Enhanced security or privacy}

-The applications in this category essentially hinges on providing uncompromising security or privacy compared to its classical counterparts.
-As introduced in Section~\ref{sec:qi_fundamentals}, these applications use the fundamental principles of quantum mechanics i.e., the no-cloning theorem and quantum entanglement.
+The applications in this category essentially hinge on providing uncompromising security or privacy compared to their classical counterparts.
+As introduced in Section~\ref{sec:qi_fundamentals}, these applications use the fundamental principles of quantum mechanics, that is, the no-cloning theorem and quantum entanglement.

 The advancements in quantum computing pose a significant threat to traditional public key cryptographic systems such as RSA \cite{rivest78}, Diffie-Hellman \cite{diffie22}, and ECC \cite{miller85, koblitz87}.
 To address this challenge, two primary solutions are proposed.
 The first involves utilising quantum cryptography, specifically \textbf{quantum key distribution} (QKD) \cite{nurhadi18, mehic20, cao22}, which is one of its most successful applications.
 QKD protocols allow two parties—such as quantum devices within the quantum internet—to share symmetric secret keys securely.
-These keys can then be used with encryption algorithms to securely transmit messages.
+These keys can then be used with encryption algorithms to transmit messages securely.
 The second solution is the adoption of post-quantum cryptography \cite{bernstein17}, which employs classical systems designed to be secure against quantum attacks.

 Once a quantum device connects to the quantum internet, it can utilise this network much like the classical internet we use today.
 In this environment, the device can offload quantum computation tasks to an untrusted device without risking the privacy or integrity of its data.
 This security method is termed \textbf{blind quantum computing} (BQC) \cite{broadbent09, fitzsimons17}.
 Essentially, a client quantum device can employ one or more servers to perform computational tasks while concealing the nature of the computations from the servers themselves.
 Furthermore, some BQC protocols enhance security by incorporating the ability to verify the computations performed by the servers.
 This is achieved by embedding hidden tests within the computations, ensuring their correctness and integrity.